 A centennial celebration including events and guest speakers in Richmond's historic museum district.

-|Monday, May 12, 2020|
+|Tuesday, May 12, 2020|

-|Tuesday, May 13, 2020|
+|Wednesday, May 13, 2020|

-|Speaker Thomas Woltz, FASLA.
-Thomas L. Woltz is an innovative landscape designer known around the world for his imaginative work which integrates the beauty and function of built form with an understanding of complex biological systems and restoration ecology.
+An innovative landscape designer, Thomas is known around the world for his imaginative work which integrates the beauty and function of built form with an understanding of complex biological systems and restoration ecology.
 His work has yielded hundreds of acres of reconstructed wetlands, reforested land, native meadows and wildlife habitat.
 Recent projects include the Hudson Yards in New York City, Memorial Park in Houston, the Aga Khan Garden in Alberta Canada and Cornwall Park in New Zealand.

-|Wednesday, May 14, 2020|
+|Thursday, May 14, 2020|